Using SSH on the Raspberry Pi

 Enabling SSH on the Raspberry Pi

-For this method, you will need to have a screen, keyboard, and mouse.
+Before you get started with this method, you will need to have a monitor, keyboard, and moues.

 Raspberry Pi Start Menu